Abdurrahman Wahid: Early life and family

 Abdurrahman ad-Dakhil was born on the fourth day of the Sha'ban, the eighth month of the Islamic calendar in 1940 in Jombang, to Abdul Wahid Hasyim and Siti Sholehah.
-This led to a belief that he was born on 4 August; instead, using the Islamic calendar to mark his birth date meant that he was actually born on 4 Sha'aban, equivalent to 7 September 1940.
+This led to a belief that he was born on 4 August; instead, using the Islamic calendar to mark his birth date meant that he was actually born on 4 Sha'aban, equivalent to 7 September 1940 in the Gregorian calendar.

 He was named after Abd ar-Rahman I of the Umayyad Caliphate who brought Islam to Spain and was thus nicknamed "ad-Dakhil" ("the conqueror").
 His name is stylized in the traditional Arabic naming system as "Abdurrahman, son of Wahid".
 The name Abdurrahman Wahid means "Servant of Mercy the First."
 Abdurrahman was of Chinese, Arab and Javanese ancestry.
 From his paternal line, he was descended from a well-known Muslim missionary from China known as Syekh Abdul Qadir Tan Kiem Han who was a disciple of Sunan Ngampel-Denta (Raden Rahmat Bong Swie Hoo), one of the Nine Wali (Holy Islamic Saints) who became one of the first Islamic Kings on Java who Islamicized Java in the 15–16th centuries.

 He was the oldest of his five siblings, and was born into a prestigious family in the East Java Muslim community.
 His paternal grandfather, Hasyim Asy'ari was the founder of Nahdlatul Ulama (NU) while his maternal grandfather, Bisri Syansuri was the first Muslim educator to introduce classes for women.

 After the Indonesian Declaration of Independence on 17 August 1945, Abdurrahman Wahid moved back to Jombang and remained there during the fight for independence from the Netherlands during the Indonesian National Revolution.
 At the end of the war in 1949, Abdurrahman Wahid moved to Jakarta as his father had been appointed Minister of Religious Affairs.
 He was educated in Jakarta, going to KRIS Primary School before moving to Matraman Perwari Primary School.
 Abdurrahman Wahid was encouraged to read non-Muslim books, magazines, and newspapers by his father to further broaden his horizons.
 He stayed in Jakarta with his family even after his father's removal as Minister of Religious Affairs in 1952.
 On 19 April 1953, Wahid Hasyim died in a car crash in Cimahi.

-In 1954, Abdurrahman Wahid began Junior High School.
+In 1954, Abdurrahman Wahid began junior high school.
 That year, he failed to graduate to the next year and was forced to repeat.
 His mother made the decision to send him to Yogyakarta to continue his education.
-In 1957, after graduating from Junior High School, he moved to Magelang to begin his Muslim education at Tegalrejo Pesantren (Muslim school).
+In 1957, after graduating from junior high school, he moved to Magelang to begin his Muslim education at Tegalrejo Pesantren (Muslim school).
 He completed the pesantren course in two years instead of the usual four.
 In 1959, he moved back to Jombang to Pesantren Tambakberas.
 There, while continuing his own education, Abdurrahman Wahid received his first job as a teacher and later on as headmaster of a madrasah affiliated with the pesantren.
 Abdurrahman Wahid found employment as a journalist for magazines such as Horizon and Majalah Budaya Jaya.